transfer banner

 We provide water throughout the day and provide a hot or cold drink with breakfast.
 Other drinks such as alcohol or coffee, at restaurants, cafes, rest stops, etc. are available for purchase.

 It’s not uncommon for our guests to have nerves about kayaking.
 Just to give you a wee bit more information about the kayaking; the kayaks are very stable, two-person kayaks.
 The tours are also guided by professional kayak guides and everyone is supplied with a life vest.
 The water we kayak in is very calm and sheltered.
-We can also pair you up with one of our guides if you’d like, just have a chat to them during your trip.
 If you’d like to skip the kayaking just talk to your guide during the trip and they can organise an alternative for you.

 In wet, warm areas sand flies and mosquitoes can be present.
 It is best to carry insect repellent, especially in marshlands, near the west coast and in some National Parks.
 The insects do not carry any diseases and are harmless except for the bites which can itch for several days, especially for tourists who are not used to them.
 They are easily controlled by using an insect repellent (either natural or DEET based), and by wearing long lightweight clothing to cover exposed skin.
 Your guides will have some repellent on board.